Sunday, October 22, 2006

 Saw my family off at the airport this morning.
 It felt weird...

 I walked out of the airport and saw a mosque in the horizon.
-Got into a cab...Fuck, damn expensive ride...
+Got into a cab...damn expensive ride...

 Wonder what I'm having for dinner tonight...so shit...lunch in one hour...